 - Project plan with sprints and functional components to be delivered at the end of each sprint.
 The project plan allows for monitoring the development progress and quickly responding to any changes en route.

-Usually, the project planning is done by the software development company and takes about 1-2 weeks or 40-80 hours.
-The cost of the project planning activities is calculated as the hourly rate of $80-120 depending on the company multiplied by the number of hours.
+Usually, project planning is done by the software VR development company and takes about 1-2 weeks or 40-80 hours.
+The cost of the virtual reality project planning activities is calculated as the hourly rate of $80-120 depending on the company multiplied by the number of hours.

 Selection of the VR platform and content